 Scorpio is the astrological sign beginning in October and it is derived from the sun travelling through the constellation Scorpius, a long chain of stars that curved in a way that ancient people likened to the curve of a scorpion’s tail.
 Perhaps the connection with the stinging arachnid was reinforced by the fiery red Magnitude 1 star Antares (“rival of Mars”), located near the “head” of the Scorpion.
 Legends about Scorpio vary but they usually pit the scorpion against Orion, the hunter.
 In these legends the scorpion was usually sent to kill Orion and after a fierce battle conquered and killed the hunter.
 However, both were hung in the heavens as constellations, either as a warning against mortal pride or because Orion managed to flatter the Goddess Artemis before his untimely end according to two of the legends.
 So, while Orion “hunts” in the sky through the winter, he flees as the constellation Scorpius surmounts the horizon.

 If our North American readers are looking for something more creepy than crawly in this month’s post in preparation for Halloween, look no further than the feast day of the patron Saint of Paris, St. Denis, on 9 October, marked in gold in the French Hours.
 St. Denis was martyred c.
 250 AD by decapitation.
 However, that was not enough to stop the Bishop of Paris.
-He reputedly picked up his own severed head and carried it 10 kilometers, preaching repentance the whole way.
+He reputedly picked up his own severed head and carried it 10 kilometres, preaching repentance the whole way.

 So will your October be more sows or sowing?
 More cephalophores or scorpions?
 Whichever you choose we hope there’s no sting in the tail!